slocka/use-query-params-state/README.md

 ## Why use-query-params-state?

-use-query-params-state aims to improve the end user experience by providing a solution helping developers creating more shareable React web application.
-It is doing so by making URL state management easy, reliable and type safe and therefore encouraging developers to use the URL query string more often.
+use-query-params-state aims to improve the end user experience by encouraging developers to create more shareable web application.
+It has been built to make URL state management easy, reliable and type safe using React and the URL query string.

-**Note:** Not all the states of your application can/should be stored in the URL. use-query-params-state is typically suited to manage states corresponding to parameters manipulated by the user that influence the current page.
+**Note:** Not all the states of your application can/should be stored in the URL. use-query-params-state is typically suited to manage simple states like parameters that influence the current page and are manipulated by the user.

-Example of URL state using use-query-params-state:
+Example of URL storing parameters in the query string:
 ```js
 "/products-search?search=red+bike&page=10&pageSize=20&minRating=20&free_delivery=true"
 ```